When it comes to divorce mediation, Napa-based Wine Country Family Law & Bankruptcy Office, P.C. offers clients skilled

 Napa area divorce and family law mediator L. Bailey Penzotti is experienced in helping families achieve outcomes that save clients money and achieve resolution more quickly.

-We want to help you obtain assistance quickly while the Napa County family law court may not be operating at full capacity.
-Due to the Corona Virus pandemic, the Napa County family law court is back-logged usually resulting in long delays for court hearings.
-Mediation is a way to work remotely now with our skilled mediator to help resolve Napa County custody, visitation, and divorce-related issues, particularly during the Corona Virus COVID-19 pandemic.
+Mediation is a way to work with our skilled mediator to help resolve Napa County custody, visitation, and divorce-related issues.
 Mediation can be used to resolve your entire divorce or custody matter without the need to go to court.

 What is Mediation?